arthursmacedo/pegadias/README.md

 Configuration

     Update viena.csv with the required dates for infrasound data retrieval.
-    Modify station IDs (estacao) and file paths in run_infrasound_analysis.py as needed.
+    Modify station IDs (station) and file paths in run_infrasound_analysis.py as needed.

 License

 This project is licensed under the MIT License.
 Contact

-For any inquiries or support, please contact Arthur.
+For any inquiries or support, please contact arthursmacedo@usp.br.